VirtusLab/scala-cli/website/docs/guides/scripts.md

 println(messages.hello)
 ```

-Run them with
+To specify a main class when running a script, use this command:

 ```bash
 scala-cli my-app --main-class main
 # Hello from Scala scripts
 ```

-Note that we pass an explicit main class.
-Both scripts automatically get a main class, so this
-is required to disambiguate them.
+Both of the previous scripts (`hello.sc` and `main.sc`) automatically get a main class, so this is required to disambiguate them.

 ### Aguments

-You may also pass args to your script, it is referenced via the special variable `args`:
+You may also pass arguments to your script, and they are referenced with the special `args` variable:

 ```scala title=p.sc
 #!/usr/bin/env scala-cli